-(2)He relied on Thomas Baines’ estimate in his book Gold Regions of south eastern Africa that the distance from “Hartley Hills to Willie’s grave” as 13 miles by trocheameter [a device that counts the revolutions of a wheel to calculate distance]
+(2)He relied on Thomas Baines’ estimate in his book Gold Regions of South Eastern Africa that the distance from “Hartley Hills to Willie’s grave” as 13 miles by trocheameter [a device that counts the revolutions of a wheel to calculate distance]

-(3)He relied too literally on sketch map in the Zimbabwe National Archives of the area between the Mwanesi Range and Hartley Hill endorsed “Mr Lisk’s [sic] chart from the Umfuli to the SE.”
+(3)He relied too literally on a sketch map in the Zimbabwe National Archives of the area east of the Chirundazi stream endorsed “Mr Lisk’s [sic] chart from the Umfuli to the SE.”
 The wagon track on the map between the Chirundazi camp and a point on a “spruit to Umvuli” marked “W.H” [presumably Willie Hartley’s grave] is marked “7.”
 It is then “4” to another stream and another “6” to a stand place for wagons on a big spruit and nearby is marked “OD” [presumably James O’Donnell’s grave]

 From the descriptions in the sketch maps, Burke attempted to match the actual topography on the ground; this is a notoriously difficult exercise, particularly with descriptions such as “the road over the bult.”

 Baines says “We [Baines, Leask, Henry Hartley and Jewell] rode south west to the camp where I had first visited the hunters on the Zinlundusi [Chirundazi stream] Then turning east we crossed the river and, riding about an hour and a half more, we reached the spot where poor Willie Hartley’s grave had been made three months before.”
 Burke assumes that the party started at the Chirundazi Stream Camp, crossed the Chirundazi and rode by horse to the east for an hour and a half.”
 This is about ten kilometres and could be achieved on horseback.
-The “W.H” site is also twenty kilometres from Fort Hill; the equivalent of Baines’ thirteen miles in assumption 2.
-This trail is marked in orange on the Google earth image below.
+The “W.H” site is also twenty kilometres from Old Fort Hartley; the equivalent of Baines’ thirteen miles in assumption 2.

 The YFC Club first set out to find the Hunter's Road Drift over the Mupfure and try to re-trace the route as given in Baines's diary.
-Their account says; “the Club trekked from the southern bank of the river, through a veritable jungle of "wait-a-bit" thorn bushes before they reached the top of a bank near the weir.
+Their account says, “the Club trekked from the southern bank of the river, through a veritable jungle of "wait-a-bit" thorn bushes before they reached the top of a bank near the weir.
 Beyond this was another steep bank, covered with boulders, sharp-leafed reeds, and dense undergrowth.
 Less than a kilometre below the weir, they found they were opposite the road on the north bank.
 At first it was impossible to see any signs of a road, but, after two hours of exploration, the road was seen ascending through a cutting with steep banks rising on each side.
 At the top, members found what they first took to be a gully, with water standing at the bottom; but, upon investigation, it was realised this was Sir John Swinburne's gold diggings, which he had worked in 1869.
 This was the final proof that this was Hunter's Road Drift.”

 The YFC were told by local people that there was a grave nearby, on the east bank of the Chirundazi.
 They say this corresponded with their calculated position from Baines original longitude position.
 However, the figure they give in the article of 30⁰27′29.00″E is over 3 kilometres to the east of the spot indicated on their sketch map.

-who accompanied Henry Hartley and Thomas Baines and Thomas Leask to the site and is almost identical to Baines sketch above.
+who accompanied Henry Hartley, Thomas Baines and Thomas Leask to the site and is almost identical to the Baines sketch

-The prevailing granite soils of the area, being granite, (i.e. below 7 on a scale of 1 – 14) will give rise to acid soils and bones do not survive for long; although an entry in Henry Hartley's diary suggests that William was buried wearing the family signet ring, which was made from pure gold and contained a large ruby.
+The prevailing soils of the area, being granite, (i.e. below 7 on a scale of 1 – 14) will give rise to acid soils and bones do not survive for long; although an entry in Henry Hartley's diary suggests that William was buried wearing the family signet ring, which was made from pure gold and contained a large ruby.

 The actual gravesite is indicated on the YFC sketch map below and is shown just east of the Chirundazi Stream before its confluence with the Mupfure River and downstream of a small tributary which joins from the west.